Introducing 5th Gen AMD EPYC Server CPUs

-Purpose built to accelerate data center, cloud, and AI workloads; the AMD EPYC 9005 series of processors are driving new levels of enterprise computing performance.
+Purpose built to accelerate data center, cloud, and AI workloads; the AMD EPYC 9005 server CPUs are driving new levels of enterprise computing performance.

 The Leading CPU for AI1

-AMD EPYC™ 9005 processors provide end-to-end AI performance.
+AMD EPYC™ 9005 server CPUs provide end-to-end AI performance.

 Maximizing Per-Server Performance

-AMD EPYC™ 9005 can match integer performance of legacy hardware with up to 86% fewer racks2, dramatically reducing physical footprint, power consumption, and the number of software licenses needed – freeing up space for new or expanded AI workloads.
+AMD EPYC™ 9005 CPUs can match integer performance of legacy hardware with up to 88% fewer racks2, dramatically reducing physical footprint, power consumption, and the number of software licenses needed, freeing up space for new or expanded AI workloads.

 Leadership AI Inference Performance